DominikAlb/SQL-base/README.md

 #made by Dominik Albiniak
 This is my university project in MS SQL.
-I made it for simple soccer game manager.
+I made it for a simple soccer game manager.
 Here you can find tables for stadiums, players, arbiters and more.